python-cmd2/cmd2/docs/features/generating_output.rst

 the terminal or not.

-Centering Text
+Aligning Text
 --------------

-If you would like to generate output which is centered in the user's terminal, the :meth:`cmd2.utils.align_center` method can help.
-Pass it a string and it will figure out the width of the terminal and return you a new string, appropriately padded so it will be centered.
+If you would like to generate output which is left, center, or right aligned within a specified width or the terminal width, the following functions can help:

+- :meth:`cmd2.utils.align_left`
+- :meth:`cmd2.utils.align_center`
+- :meth:`cmd2.utils.align_right`

+These functions differ from Python's string justifying functions in that they support characters with display widths greater than 1.
+Additionally, ANSI style sequences are safely ignored and do not count toward the display width.
+This means colored text is supported.
+If text has line breaks, then each line is aligned independently.

 Columnar Output